rse-ops/devbox/README.md

 binaries with nix, but provided in containers so I don't need to worry about dumping them all onto my local hard drive!

+> How does it work?

+Each diretory here has a `shell.nix` that defines a Nix environment.
+We build every environment against every base container (e.g., one vanilla, and one for VSCode) in [bases](bases) using [uptodate](https://github.com/vsoch/uptodate).
+That's it!

 ## Environments

  - [openmpi](openmpi): with clang 14